-More than 20 percent of people in the U.S. suffer from GERD, reports the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
+More than 20 percent of people in the U.S. have GERD, reports the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 This is a more severe form of gastroesophageal reflux (GER), or heartburn, a condition that causes the stomach contents to leak back into the esophagus.
-Sufferers typically experience a burning feeling or pain in the chest, nausea, vomiting, bad breath and other symptoms.
+People with GERD typically experience a burning feeling or pain in the chest, nausea, vomiting, bad breath and other symptoms.

 Both GERD and GER have a variety of causes, points out the NIDDK.
 These may range from smoking and obesity to certain medications, such as antidepressants and painkillers.
-Pregnant women and overweight individuals are more prone to GERD.
+Pregnant people and people with overweight are more prone to GERD.

 Your eating habits matter, too.
 Certain foods can trigger or worsen GERD and heartburn, warn the experts at Harvard Health Publishing.
 Fatty and fried foods, for example, are harder to digest, leaving more time for stomach acid to come back up into the esophagus.
 Other common offenders include:

 Carbonated water and cola, for instance, contain bubbles that expand in your stomach and increase the pressure.
 Due to their high acidity, citrus fruits relax the esophageal sphincter and may worsen heartburn.

 As mentioned above, acidic foods may aggravate GERD and increase the discomfort associated with this condition.
 According to the Food and Drug Administration, foods with a pH of 4.6 or below are considered acidic.
 These include most fruits, such as apples, grapes, oranges, grapefruits, lemons and blueberries.